hgidds/SciArgus/config/journals.md

 Journal of Environmental Planning and Management Journal of Environmental Policy & Planning
 Journal of Environmental Studies and Sciences
-Journal of Homeland Security and Emergency Management Journal of International Development
+Journal of Future Studies, Strategic Thinking and Policy Journal of Homeland Security and Emergency Management Journal of International Development
 Journal of International Humanitarian Legal Studies